Altair lede image

 That latest move, targeting a company within EU borders, underscored the West’s growing crackdown on Russia sanctions circumvention.
 Yet Altair and its broader network reflect how Russian business has continued to find facilitators and safe havens for its money in Western Europe and Central Asia, three and a half years into the country’s bloody war in Ukraine.

-But Martinovskis’s key connection here is less direct: He manages three Luxembourg companies that ultimately preside over the Western European wing of Azimut Hotels, one of Russia’s largest hospitality brands, with a footprint that straddles both domestic and international markets.
+Disclosures from 2025 also say he manages three Luxembourg companies that ultimately preside over the Western European wing of Azimut Hotels, one of Russia’s largest hospitality brands, with a footprint that straddles both domestic and international markets.

 The billionaire: Azimut entered Western Europe in 2008 and went on to operate mainly within Austria and Germany.
 It successively sold off its European hotel portfolio after the start of the war in Ukraine, though the corporate vehicles behind those assets remain active.